 - After removing the error code and putting the MaGet(0) string there, you can press the F7 key and compile the code once again.

 - After compiling the source code, you’ll notice that only one error will appear now.

-- For replacing this last error code,the same sequence needs to be followed, that we adopted in clearing the previous error code.
-Reach the error code’s line, double click it, comment, and replace!
+- To replace this last error code, the same sequence needs to be followed, that we adopted in clearing the previous error code.
+Reach the error code’s line, double-click it, comment, and replace it!
 That’s it!